shakfu/argdec/README.md

 4. Add tests for new features

 The suite is kept at 100% statement and branch coverage (`make coverage`).
-That is a floor, not a goal: coverage sat at 94% while several real defects hid in covered lines, so please add tests that exercise *behaviour*, not just lines.
+Coverage once sat at 94% while several real defects were in covered lines.
+Add tests that check *behaviour* as well as lines.